 2.3 Circuit Bias Points.

 3.1 Input Impedance.

 4.1 Output Impedance.

 5. Fuzz Face Global Feedback Network.

 6. Fuzz Face Frequency Response.

-The transistors are the most sensitive part in the design with a whole mythology that has grown up around them.
+The transistors are the most sensitive part of the design with a whole mythology that has grown up around them.
 There are two main possibilities:

 - Germanium transistors: are claimed to have a warmer, creamier smoother sound.

-- Silicon transistors: with higher gain are a bit more harsher with more high end.
+- Silicon transistors: with higher gain are a bit harsher with more high end.

 Dennis Cornell: "All the transistors worked in a very similar way and all did the job, but they did give a slightly different tone.
 I think the Arbiter-England one didn’t use the NKT275 germanium transistor; in those days we used the AC128."